 Heading north towards our final destination, we come to the home of the gas industry.
 London was where the gas industry started, and on this spot was an immense gas works.
 Coal was bought from the North East by ship, then transferred up the canal from the Thames by barge and burnt here to cater for the local demand in the East End.
 These remnants remain in their original place to remind us of the area’s industrial past.

 Our final stop on this walk takes us back onto the Mile End Road and to the People’s Palace.
 A beautiful theatre built adjacent to what now is the Queen’s Hall.
 The original Palace burnt down and this theatre was constructed in the mid 30’s.
 It was here that on an election win in the borough just after the finish of WW2, local MP and PM, Clement Attlee, stood next to and applauded an ‘out’ Communist.
 The Americans were none to pleased!

 So, that concludes my introduction through this amazing, historic and interesting part of the East End, and this fascinating city of ours.
 To be honest, there is enough material in Whitechapel and Stepney to do neverending walks, but this is just a taster of some of the more famous or infamous people who have trudged these streets of the capital.

 Please drop me a line if any one of my walks on the walk information page of my website take your fancy.

-Take a stroll with Ade, a qualified London Borough Guide
+Learn and relax on a stroll with Ade, a qualified London Borough Guide.

 ‘Enthusing the enthusiastic’